-ClustrixDB takes the following approach to consistency:
+Xpand takes the following approach to consistency:

-ClustrixDB uses a distributed group membership protocol.
+Xpand uses a distributed group membership protocol.
 The protocol maintains two fundamental sets:

 The cluster cannot form unless more than half the nodes in the static membership are able to communicate with each other (a quorum).

 For example, if a six-node cluster experiences a network partition resulting in two sets of three nodes, Xpand will be unable to form a cluster.

 However, if more than half the nodes are able to communicate, Xpand will form a cluster.

 For performance reasons, MAX_FAILURES defaults to 1 to provide for the loss of one node or one zone.

 In the above example, Xpand formed a cluster because a quorum of nodes remained.
 However, such a cluster could offer only partial availability because the cluster may not have access to the complete dataset.

 In the following example, Xpand was configured to maintain two replicas.
 However, both nodes holding replicas for A are unable to participate in the cluster (due to some failure).
 When a transaction attempts to access data on slice A, the database will generate an error that will surface to the application.

 Xpand can provide availability even in the face of failure.
 In order to provide full availability, Xpand requires that: